 Related call ID

-Call identifier of a different call that was created by this call because of a service activation.
+Call identifier of a different call that is created by this call because of a service activation.
 The value is the same as the Local call ID field of the related call.
 You can use this field to correlate multiple call legs connected through other services.

 Call outcome